ndif-team/ndif/DEVELOPMENT.md

 If you haven't already, install Conda by downloading and installing Anaconda or Miniconda from the [official Conda website](https://docs.conda.io/en/latest/miniconda.html).

-Fork the ndif repository to your local machine.
-Create a new Conda virtual environment for the `ndif` project with required dependencies.
+Fork the NDIF repository to your local machine.
+Create a new Conda virtual environment for the `NDIF` project with required dependencies.
 Replace `ndif-dev` with your desired environment name.
 ```sh
 conda env create --name ndif-dev -f requirements.yml
 conda activate ndif-dev